mbruges/mbruges.github.io/blogarchive/CodingOnTheTitanic.md

 ## To err is human, to post is divine

-Since the year zero, learning computer-whispering has been a process of standing the shoulders of prat-fallen giants.
+Since the year [zero](https://en.wikipedia.org/wiki/January_1970#January_1), learning computer-whispering has been a process of standing on the shoulders of prat-fallen giants.

-It's a noble tradition, founded on the principle of mining the mistakes of others for the knowledge you need, scouring long-dead Stackoverflow/Reddit/message-board threads to find the poor sod who had the *identical* error code to you, but back in April 2004 on a computer that looked like a [cow](https://www.pinterest.com/pin/old-gateway-computers--496310821445158621/).
+It's a noble tradition, founded on the principle of mining the mistakes of others for the knowledge you need, scouring long-dead Stackoverflow/ Reddit/ message-board threads to find the poor sod who had the *identical* error code to you, but back in April 2004 on a computer that looked like a [cow](https://www.pinterest.com/pin/old-gateway-computers--496310821445158621/).

 I cannot count the number of times - callow-eyed youth as I was - that I almost bricked my Eee PC, blindly copying and pasting console commands from some poorly-translated Estonian Xandros forum, only to have its 7-inch display splutter back into life thanks to the garbled incantations on page 94 of *another* obscure Estonian distro forum.

 And this is by design!
-[This is how computing works](https://en.wikipedia.org/wiki/History_of_programming_languages)!
+This is how [computing works](https://en.wikipedia.org/wiki/History_of_programming_languages)!
 Piece by obscure piece, the corpus, the Canon, has been built by often-nameless men and women in computer labs and basements  and [Nebraska](https://xkcd.com/2347/).
 And if you want to learn it properly, sometimes you've got to go to the source.

 ![The School of Athens](https://cdn.britannica.com/65/237365-138-03A2AF7F/did-you-know-The-School-of-Athens-Raphael.jpg?w=800&h=450&c=crop)
 > It's the Academy, except Plato is some anonymous Eastern European computer science student with a profile pic of Shadow the Hedgehog and whose final post before logging off forever was a withering review of 'You, Me And Dupree'.